BetonQuest/BetonQuest/docs/API/ConfigurationFile.md

 version that this patch updates the config to.
 The last digit is used to version multiple patches during the development phase of a semantic versioning release.

-The config's version is shown inside each config as the value of the `configVersion` key.
+The config's version is saved in each config as the value of the `configVersion` key.
 It is automatically set by the patcher.
-The format is slightly different from the patch file - `1.2.3-CONFIG-4` in the config is `1.2.3.4` in the patch file
+The version format is slightly different from the patch file - `1.2.3-CONFIG-4` in the config is `1.2.3.4` in the patch file .

 !!! info "Example development cycle:"
     * `2.0.0` is in development...